-FSANZ's assessment is that the direct and indirect benefits that would arise from permitting the proposed use of this protein engineered variant of subtilisin from genetically modified B. subtillis as a processing aid for protein processing most likely outweigh the associated costs.
+FSANZ's assessment is that the direct and indirect benefits that would arise from permitting the use of triacylglycerol lipase from genetically modified T. reesei as a processing aid in the manufacture of bakery products and other cereal-based products outweigh the associated costs.